webpack/react-starter/NOTES/HowStuffWorks.md

 Or you can manually do a normal build using the `npm run build`.
 Note: these `npm run` scripts are defined in `package.json`.

 Depending on what way you used to do this build, a different build configuration is used.
 For example the normal build script as seen in `package.json` starts webpack with custom config `webpack-production.config.js` which uses shared config `make-webpack-config.js`.
 Most webpack configuration is in that shared config file, per entry.
 Only one main entry is defined.
-Prerendering happens depending on the custom config.
+Pre-rendering happens depending on the custom config.
 This is where a lot of node modules (packages) come into play: loaders add JSX support, debug options are set, and the output is set to `build/` is set.

 # Q&A Why